lwozny/lwozny.github.io/_pages/topics.md

 <h4>Quasi-hyperbolic discounting</h4>

 <p>
+We proposed a set of tools for studying Markov stationary equilibria (time consistent policies) in a class of quasi-hyperbolic discounting consumption saving models.
+Our results involve conditions for equilibrium existence, its comparative statics, computability and uniqueness.
+Most notably in JET 2022 we proved a general equilibrium existence results for deterministic and stochastic consumption-saving and growth models.

 <ul>

 <li> Markov perfect equilibria in stochastic growth models with quasi-hyperbolic discounting and risk-sensitive preferences,     <a href="https://link.springer.com/article/10.1007/s13235-025-00683-x" target="_blank">Dynamic Games and Applications</a>, 2026, (with L.Balbus, A.Jaskiewicz and A.S.Nowak),  [<a href="/assets/pdf/BJNW2026.pdf" target="_blank">PDF</a>].</li>